uyuni-project/mcp-server-uyuni/TEST_CASES.md

     *   `Blocked`: The test case could not be executed (e.g., due to an external dependency or an unresolved bug in another area).
     *   `N/A`: The test case is not applicable to this version.
 5. Commit this `TEST_CASES.md` file with a message like "Update manual test statuses for v1.0.1".
-6. Proceed to create and push the Git tag `v1.0.1`.